 If you’ve found yourself cancelling trips abroad and are now looking for alternative travel plans closer to home, then exploring the UK might be an option for you.

-The UK has something for everyone, from the lush greenery of Wales’ rolling hills to the glassy wells of the Lake District, plus bold and spirited cities where thousands flock for some of the world’s best sights, attractions and activities.
+The UK has something for everyone, from the lush greenery of Wales’ rolling hills to the glassy wells of the Lake District, plus bold and spirited cities where thousands flock for some of the world’s best sights, attractions, spa days and activities.
 There’s also plenty of history to explore and discover, including a wealth of famous faces, and of course the royal family and all the state splendour that comes with it.

 It would be an impossible task to note down all that this country has to offer, so here’s a shortlist of four of the best places worth exploring when travelling closer to home and within the UK.

 Although not a city, I have to start with a stunning alternative to UK cities for those who prefer the countryside.
 The lake district is England’s largest National Park, spanning over 885 square miles, and offering some of the most beautiful waters and mountainous scenery for visitors to tour.
 It’s the perfect place to escape, but it’s also easy to visit local towns or neighbouring cities if you’d like to mix things up.

 You can experience the great outdoors and witness the breath-taking views by bike, on a leisurely ride through the thriving communities, or hike across the countryside and join a guided walk to really immerse yourself.
 Get lost in amongst the hills and enchanted woodlands of the Lake District, and take in some of the great British fresh air – it’s a great way to de-stress and slow down the pace of life.